tpr1/ucef-gateway-demo/Readme.md

   TripleSend creates two interactions and three objects, populates them, then sends them into the federation.

   TripleReceive receives and prints to the console the interactions and objects sent both by TripleSend and gateway-demo.

+### Prerequisites
+The UCEF Gateway cannot send interactios that are not designed by WebGME.
+The gateway must have a complete set of the interactions in the form of a FOM (Federation Object Model) file.
+A FOM is generated for any federate designed with WebGME.
+The location of the FOM file is specified in a file called config.properties.

+### Configuration
+Configuration is a properties file that must be located in the src/main/resources directory of the Implementation Project.
+Usage is commented therein.

+#### Name of the class that has the main function.
+federate-name=GatewayMain

+#### Name of the federatian being joined.Usually the name being used by the federationa manager.
+federation=FedManager

+#### Path to the FOM file.
+fom-file=fom/TripleFederation.xml

+#### As per the HLA specification defaults to 0.1
+lookahead=0.1

+#### As per the HLA specification defaults to 1.0
+stepsize=1.0

 ## To run the Triple federation: